 *Tip: Check your parents and grandparents history of knee osteoarthritis.
 When did they start experiencing symptoms, if any?
 How quickly and severe did the symptoms progress?
 Did any of them run regularly?
 If you have an extensive family history of knee osteoarthritis you’ll want to take that into account and adjust your running frequency accordingly.

-*Tip: Make sure if you are experiencing knee pain (particularly new or unusual knee pain) that you go see an orthopedic doctor to have it diagnosed.
+*Tip: Make sure if you are experiencing knee pain (particularly new or unusual knee pain) that you go see an orthopedic doctor to have a diagnosis.
 Running with an acute injury, such as a tear, can put you on the sidelines for a long time; whereas arthritis pain will typically pass with R.I.C.E (Rest, Ice, Compression, & Elevation.)

-*Tip: Along with a well-balanced diet, take a joint health supplement to ensure you’re providing your joints with all the nutrients needed for optimal joint health and performance.
+*Tip: Along with a well-balanced diet, take a joint health supplement to ensure you’re providing your joints with all the nutrients you need for optimal joint health and performance.

 Knee pain should not stop you from running if you enjoy it!
 Assess yourself to minimize knee pain or the likelihood of experiencing knee pain in the future.
 Make sure you know your family history and are at a healthy weight for your height.
 You can also decrease the likelihood of knee pain or an injury by incorporating lower body stretching and strength training into your weekly regimen.
 If you’re currently experiencing knee pain, make sure to identify the cause and treat it accordingly.
-If you consider all of these factors you should be able to manage your knee pain and continue to run for many years to come!
+If you consider all of these factors and follow these runner tips for pain-free knees, you should be able to manage your knee pain and continue to run for many years to come!

 Latest posts by Justin Check (see all)